Francesc-Muyas/ABB/README.md

     * POS: Variant site coordinate.
     * ABB: ABB score for the variant site
     * Missed-Called_ratio(FDR): FDR obtained from the missed-called ratio comparison between cases and controls (Fisher test).
 If significant, it means that this ratio is different beween cases and controls.
-    * GENE: Annotation (for ejample gene) of the variant.
+    * GENE: Annotation (for example gene) of the variant.

 GENE (ABB_ASSOCIATION.GENEs.significant.txt  and ABB_ASSOCIATION.GENEs.significant.txt) columns: